 UKIT Advanced offers an open-ended approach to robotics and STEM topics for the more experienced roboticists in your classroom.
 With a more sophisticated and versatile tool set, UKIT Advanced provides an in-depth look at the mechanics, electronics, and programming behind real high-tech robotics.

-- Comprehensive building kit includes 900+ pieces, 16 servos, real Arduino-compatible microcontroller, and complete circuitry kit for limitless opportunities
+- Comprehensive building kit includes over 1000 pieces, 16 servos, real Arduino-compatible microcontroller, and complete circuitry kit for limitless opportunities

 - Working with Circuits curriculum provides an introduction to circuitry fundamentals and electrical engineering